Skip to main content

 Description

-Animal figure group representing the Royal Arms.
-In the centre is a spill vase formed from a grey-green column surmounted by a red and gold crown.
-On the front of the column is the Royal shield, inscribed ‘HOMI [sic] .
+White earthenware, moulded, covered with blue tinted lead-glaze, and painted in polychome enamels.
+In the centre is a spill vase formed from a grey-green column surmounted by a red and gold royal crown.
+On the front of the column is an oval shield bearing the Royal arms surrounded by the Garter ribbon inscribed ‘HOMI [sic] .
 SOIT .
 QUI .
 MAL .
 Y. PENSE’, above a rose and thistle.
-It is supported by the lion and the unicorn, each on its hind legs and standing on a scrolling ribbon inscribed ‘DIEU ET MON DROIT’.
+It is supported by the lion and the unicorn, each on its hind legs and standing on a scrolling ribbon inscribed with the motto, ‘DIEU ET MON DROIT’.
 The inscriptions are incised and coloured black.
-The group is brightly coloured with enamels over a blue-tinged glaze and stands on a green kidney-shaped cushion.
-A shallow rectangular base is coloured to imitate marble.
+The group is brightly coloured with enamels over a blue-tinged glaze and stands on a green kidney-shaped cushion supported on a shallow rectangular base coloured to imitate marble.
 The underside is recessed and glazed.
-On the back, ‘WALTON’ is impressed on a scroll.
+On the back, ‘WALTON’ is impressed on a scroll in relief.

 Notes